 Tobago is the smaller of two islands known as the twin-island state of the Republic of Trinidad and Tobago.
-The most south of all of the Caribbean islands, Trinidad and Tobago is at the foot of the Windward Island archipelago which stretches from Venezuela to Martinique in the north.
+The southern most of the Caribbean islands, Trinidad and Tobago is at the foot of the Windward Island archipelago which stretches from Venezuela to Martinique in the north.

-Tobago is luxuriantly forested with an abundant water supply and mountainous terrain marked by waterfalls and mountain pools around the course small rivers.
+Tobago is luxuriantly forested with an abundant water supply and mountainous terrain marked by waterfalls and mountain pools.
 Protecting Tobago’s coastline are miles of coral reef harboring a wide variety of marine life which feeds on the fertile convergence of two seas.
 The mean annual temperature is 32 degrees C (89 degrees F) with an average rainfall of 200 cm (40 inches).
-Dry season is from January to May and wet season is from June to December.
+Dry season is from December to the end of May and wet season is from June to the end of November.

 Learn More About the Islands of Trinidad-Tobago